Hello Triangle 🟒¢

 Tip

-SPIR-V is more of an intermediate representation, a bytecode, than something that one would write manually.
+SPIR-V is more of an intermediate representation, i.e., a bytecode, than something that one would write manually.
 It is the shader language used by the Vulkan API and a lot of tools exist to cross-compile code from other common shader languages (HLSL, GLSL) so it is an interesting choice when one needs to reuse existing shader code bases.

 Note